umatrangolo/nio-notes/NOTES.md

     scala> selector.select(1000)
     res60: Int = 0

-We just tried to select() with a timeout of 1sec.
+We just tried to select() with a timeout of 1 sec.
 Given that there is no read operation ready to be performed the call returned a 0 as the number of ready channels.